kpetridis24/four-russians-algorithm/README.md

           1 0 0 1 1 0
      C1 = 1 0 1 1 1 1
           0 0 1 0 0 1

+Here i have to underline that such implementation would make sense in dense matrices.